ziritrion/dataeng-zoomcamp/notes/2_data_ingestion.md

   ↓
 (table in BQ)
 ```
+_Parquet_ is a [columnar storage datafile format](https://parquet.apache.org/) which is more efficient than CSV.

 This ***Data Workflow*** has more steps and even branches.
 This type of workflow is often called a ***Directed Acyclic Graph*** (DAG) because it lacks any loops and the data flow is well defined.

 The steps in capital letters are our ***jobs*** and the objects in between are the jobs' outputs, which behave as ***dependencies*** for other jobs.
 Each job may have its own set of ***parameters*** and there may also be global parameters which are the same for all of the jobs.